-Lincoln Red cattle began as a dual-purpose breed, but are now selected for beef production.
-When continental beef breeds were imported to Britain in the 1970s and 1980s, many cattle lost ground through crossbreeding programs that didn’t plan for the replacement of purebreds.
+Lincoln Red cattle began as a dual-purpose breed but are now selected for beef production.
+When continental beef breeds were imported to Britain in the 1970s-1980s, many breeds lost ground through crossbreeding programs that didn’t provide for the replacement of purebreds.
 A small number of uncrossed Lincoln Red cattle remain in Great Britain, where they’re known as Lincoln Red Original Population.
-These are also considered critically endangered by the U.K.’s Rare Breed Survival Trust.
+These are also considered critically endangered by the British Rare Breed Survival Trust.

-Lincoln Reds were imported to the United States and Canada in the 1960s and early ’70s, just prior to the breed improvement program that allowed outcrossing of Lincoln Red cattle in Britain.
-Although The Livestock Conservancy’s criteria for inclusion on the Conservation Priority List states that breeds must have a long history in the U.S., Lincoln Reds are a good example of the handful of breeds that are included because they’re at risk globally, and the U.S. population contributes significantly to global conservation.
+Lincoln Red cattle were imported to the United States and Canada in the 1960s and early ’70s, just prior to the breed improvement program that allowed outcrossing of Lincoln Red cattle in Britain.
+Although The Livestock Conservancy’s criteria for inclusion on the Conservation Priority List states that breeds must have a long history in the US, Lincoln Reds are a good example of the handful of breeds that are included because they are at risk globally, and the US population contributes significantly to global conservation.

 Did you know:

 Since we launched the Microgrants program in 2018, dollars have been awarded to help every one of the 11 species we serve.
 Almost one-third of the breeds on the CPL have received funding.
 Yet, only about 8% of microgrant projects can be funded each year.
 Click here to help us support more endangered breeds and hard-working farmers, ranchers, and shepherds with your gift today.